MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-architecture-modern-experience.md

 search.appverid:
 - SPO160
 - MET150
-description: "In this article, you will learn about information architecture in the SharePoint modern experience."
+description: "In this article, you'll learn about information architecture in the SharePoint modern experience."
 ---

 # Information architecture in modern SharePoint